ros-hybrid-behaviour-planner/so_data/README.md

 * **gradientSensor.py**: implements a complex version of the Simple Topic Sensor, the Gradient Sensor
 * **soMessage.msg**: message file describing gradients

+The robot pose is considered to be in the form of a [`geometry_msgs/Pose`](docs.ros.org/kinetic/api/geometry_msgs/html/msg/Pose.html) Message.

 soMessage
 ---------